aptivator/mongo-query-compiler-docs/docs/elemental/free-form/where.md

 ### $where

-Allows specification of free-form filtering criteria.  `$where` operation receives either a string expression or a full JavaScript function to run against each document in a collection.
+Allows specification of free-form filtering criteria.  `$where` operator receives either a string expression or a full JavaScript function to run against each document in a collection.